-The survey involved three kinds of savings groups: distributing ASCAs, non-distributing ASCAs and ROSCAs.
-People save the most in distributing ASCAs and the least in ROSCAs.
-There were also considerable variations in amounts saved and this makes it difficult to define a typical member by their motivation, their wealth, or the amounts they save.
-The table below shows the breakdown according to region and type of savings group.
-From the 617 screened members, Zanzibar registered the largest number of group members (171), followed by Dar es Salaam (160), Singida (144) and Iringa (142).
-Dar es Salaam, Zanzibar and Iringa have a relatively high number of ROSCA members compared to Singida.
-Distributing ASCAs have high distribution among the four regions, with slightly higher values in Zanzibar
+The survey involved three kinds of groups savings groups: distributing ASCAs, that distribute all the money non-distributing ASCAs and ROSCAs. received at regular meetings to People save the most in distributing each member in turn.
+ASCAs and the least in ROSCAs.
+There were also considerable variations in ASCAs (Accumulating Savings amounts saved and this makes it and Credit Associations): difficult to define a typical member by Accumulating groups that their motivation, their wealth, or the collect savings from all amounts they save.
+The table below members at regular meetings, shows the breakdown according to region and type of savings group. and build up a fund used for From the 617 screened members, lending to members.
+ASCAs Zanzibar registered the largest can be distributing or nonnumber of group members (171), distributing. followed by Dar es Salaam (160), Singida (144) and Iringa (142).
+Dar es Salaam, Zanzibar and Iringa have The study found that almost every a relatively high number of ROSCA respondent had a phone and almost members compared to Singida. a quarter of the phone owners Distributing ASCAs have high had a smartphone.
+Most members distribution among the four regions, used mobile money but only a few with slightly higher values in Zanzibar groups so far were using this service. and Iringa.